-I saw a post on Facebook asking for a runner who could help a visually impaired runner and run 5km between 21 and 25 minutes.
-I’ve only run 5km under 25 minutes a few times, but I thought I might know the runner, so I emailed in offering to help.
+I saw a post on Facebook asking for a runner who could help a visually impaired runner.
+They would have to run 5km between 21 and 25 minutes.
+I’ve only run 5km under 25 minutes a few times, but I thought I might know the runner.
+I emailed in offering to help.
 As I suspected, it was my friend, Khalid, who was looking for a guide runner for parkrun.
 Khalid takes his running seriously and has made amazing progress.
+I hoped it would be a gentle introduction to guide running.

 As no-one else stepped forward to offer to help, Khalid was happy to be able to run with me… and even suggested that perhaps he could help me to get a PB!
 He also didn’t mind going a bit slower than usual as he has had a hip injury and has had to have some time off running to recover.

-We started a bit further forward than I usually do, which was good as we needed a bit of space.
+We positioned ourselves bit further forward than I usually do, which was good as we needed a bit of space.
 I was positioned on Khalid’s left and we both held onto a short piece of rope.
 I had explained to Khalid that I need to be careful with my asthma and that if I had any problems, I would let him know.
-I also said that I wouldn’t be able to talk too much if we were running quickly.
+He also understood that I wouldn’t be able to talk too much if we were running quickly.

 We started out quite quickly, so that by the top of the first hill, I had to ask Khalid to slow down a little bit.
 My splits weren’t as consistent as I’d like, but I found it tiring to keep one arm fairly still whilst running: